telerik/blazor-docs/components/upload/validation.md

 ![Valid and Invalid files uploaded](images/upload-overview-validation.png)

 >note Form validation for files is not supported in the framework at this point, see the following issue: https://github.com/dotnet/aspnetcore/issues/18821.
-We made an example that creates similar experience in our demos, so you can use it as base for your implementation: [https://demos.telerik.com/blazor-ui/upload/overview](https://demos.telerik.com/blazor-ui/upload/overview)
+We made an example that creates similar experience in the following repo, so you can use it as base for your implementation: [https://github.com/telerik/blazor-ui/tree/master/upload/form-validation](https://github.com/telerik/blazor-ui/tree/master/upload/form-validation)

 @[template](/_contentTemplates/upload/notes.md#server-security-note)